mattihicks/mattihicks/novartis-work.md

        </div>
        <div class="col-8">
 <h2 class="projectTitle">Deliverables</h2>
-<p>Based on a company-wide survey, interviews, and workshops I conducted, I developed a long and short term collaboration strategy along with the product manager and tech lead.
+<p>Based on a company-wide survey, interviews, and workshops I conducted, I developed a short- and long-term collaboration strategy along with the product manager and tech lead.
 The following projects are a direct result of this work.</p>
 <h3 class="spacingDeliverables">Expertise discovery report</h3>
 <p>Question: How can scientists find and share expertise more easily?</p>
 <p>Methods: log analysis, interviews, literature review</p>